Oatsinthepine/Project_1_group8/README.md

 # Project_1_group8
-This repository is for the group 8's project 1, which is an exploratory data analysis (EDA) project which contains the data cleansing, plotting, statistical testing and analysis from the data gained.
+This repository is for the group 8's project 1, which is an exploratory data analysis (EDA) project which contains the data cleansing, plotting, statistical testing and written analysis from the kaggle loan data.
 The whole project is completed using python programming only, within the jupyter notebook environment, libraries used including pandas, numpy, scipy.stats, matplotlib, seaborn.

 ## Project proposal: (Finance)
 ## How does the loan/debt impact population demographics based on personal parameters?